-2.10 The PRA expects that internal credit assessments for restructured assets will be anchored on a risk analysis of the legal documentation between all parties concerned.
-In the case of restructured ERMs, this includes, for example, the original loan agreement between the

-2.11 As mentioned in paragraph 2.3, firms should consider both qualitative and quantitative sources of risk in their credit risk assessments.
-The PRA expects that all of the risks to which the senior notes are exposed (including combinations of risks) will be considered in the internal credit assessment, the assigned CQS and therefore the FS derived.
+- 2.10 The PRA expects that internal credit assessments for restructured assets will be anchored on a risk analysis of the legal documentation between all parties concerned.
+In the case of restructured ERMs, this includes, for example, the original loan agreement between the borrower and the lender, the contract between the originator and the insurance firm, and the legal structure of the notes issued by the special purpose vehicle (SPV). - 2.11 As mentioned in paragraphs 2.1 and 2.3 above, firms should consider both qualitative and quantitative sources of risk in their credit risk assessments.
+The PRA expects that all of the risks to which the senior notes are exposed (including combinations of risks) will be considered in the internal credit assessment, the assigned CQS and therefore the derivation of the basic FS (including any adjustments made to it in order to take account of differences in credit quality by rating notch).

-2.12 In respect of ERMs some of the quantitative features the PRA would expect to be considered explicitly include (but are not limited to):

-- underwriting terms of the underlying ERMs (eg prepayment terms, interest rate at which the loan will accrue, conditions attaching to the borrowers, conditions attaching to the property); - exposures (eg loan to value ratios, ages of borrowers, health of borrowers); - strength of security (eg location, state and concentration of the properties used as collateral, rights of the SPV to substitute underlying ERMs); - leverage, including a full analysis of the cash flow waterfall between the loan receivables and the cash flows paid to the senior noteholder; and - stress and scenario testing of the amount and timing of receivables, for instance as a result of: - changes in the value of the properties that collateralise the ERMs, both in the immediate and longer term, including allowance for additional costs (eg dilapidation costs, transaction costs relating to sales); - demographic risks relating to the borrowers under the ERMs (eg longevity trend and volatility, morbidity); and - o prepayment risk.

-2.13 Where these exposures involve a large number of homogeneous retail exposures, as would be expected in the case of most ERM securitisations, statistical approaches could be an acceptable proportionate method for assessing exposures and risks.
-However we note this is unlikely to be acceptable for wholesale exposures (corporate lending and specialised lending) which tend to be large and heterogeneous.

-2.14 Where a firm has restructured an asset, eg an ERM portfolio, into a range of tranches, the spread on a given tranche should be commensurate with the level of risk to which that tranche is exposed.
-The more junior the tranche, the greater the spread would be expected to be in order to reflect the higher exposure to risk.

-2.15 Likewise the PRA would expect to see evidence that the securitisation structure provides loss absorbency to protect the senior note payments, eg a proportion of the cash flows accruing to the junior note in the early years of the transaction being kept in reserve in case of subsequent losses that reach the senior notes.

-2.16 Reliance on any credit-enhancing or liquidity-enhancing features should be carefully justified, taking into account the availability of these facilities over the expected lifetime of the SPV, including under stressed scenarios such as those referred to in paragraph 2.12.
+- 2.12 In respect of ERMs, some of the quantitative features the PRA would expect to be considered explicitly include (but are not limited to): - underwriting terms of the underlying ERMs (eg prepayment terms, interest rate at which the loan will accrue, conditions attaching to the borrowers, conditions attaching to the property); - exposures (eg loan to value ratios, ages of borrowers, health of borrowers); - strength of security (eg location, state and concentration of the properties used as collateral, rights of the SPV to substitute underlying ERMs); - leverage, including a full analysis of the cash flow waterfall between the loan receivables and the cash flows paid to the senior noteholder; and - stress and scenario testing of the amount and timing of receivables, for instance as a result of: - changes in the value of the properties that collateralise the ERMs, both in the immediate and longer term, including allowance for additional costs (eg dilapidation costs, transaction costs relating to sales); - demographic risks relating to the borrowers under the ERMs (eg longevity trend and volatility, morbidity); and - o prepayment risk. - 2.13 Where these exposures involve a large number of homogeneous retail exposures, as would be expected in the case of most ERM securitisations, statistical approaches could be an acceptable proportionate method for assessing exposures and risks.
+However, the PRA notes this is unlikely to be acceptable for wholesale exposures (corporate lending and specialised lending) which tend to be large and heterogeneous. - 2.14 Where a firm has restructured an asset, eg an ERM portfolio, into a range of tranches, the spread on a given tranche should be commensurate with the level of risk to which that tranche is exposed.
+The more junior the tranche, the greater the spread would be expected to be in order to reflect the higher exposure to risk. - 2.15 Likewise the PRA would expect to see evidence that the securitisation structure provides loss absorbency to protect the senior note payments, eg a proportion of the cash flows accruing to the junior note in the early years of the transaction being kept in reserve in case of subsequent losses that reach the senior notes. - 2.16 Reliance on any credit-enhancing or liquidity-enhancing features should be carefully justified, taking into account the availability of these facilities over the expected lifetime of the SPV, including under stressed scenarios such as those referred to in paragraph 2.12 above.